jhudsl/tidyversecourse/docs/02-get-data.md

 ## [1] "[\n  {\"Name\" : \"Woody\", \"Age\" : 40, \"Occupation\" : \"Sherriff\"}, \n  {\"Name\" : \"Buzz Lightyear\", \"Age\" : 34, \"Occupation\" : \"Space Ranger\"},\n  {\"Name\" : \"Andy\", \"Occupation\" : \"Toy Owner\"}\n]"
 ```

-Here, we've stored information about Toy Story characters, their age, and their occupation in an object called `json`
+Here, we've stored information about Toy Story characters, their age, and their occupation in an object called `json`.

-This format cannot, as it is, be easily worked with easily within R; however, `jsonlite` is just what to work with whenever you have data in JSON format.
-When using the defaults of the function `fromJSON()`, `jsonlite` will take the data from JSON array format and helpfully return a data frame.
+In this format, we cannot easily work with the data with within R; however, the `jsonlite` package can help us.
+Using the defaults of the function `fromJSON()`, `jsonlite` will take the data from JSON array format and helpfully return a data frame.

 ```r